For radical action on climate change, look to museums

 While not all museums are burdened by the same colonial roots as the British Museum, the central premise of amassing natural and cultural objects to tell a particular story has shaped the way societies globally now understand their place in the world.
 In many instances, this has meant supporting, justifying and perpetuating certain ways of living that may have disastrous consequences for the environment.

 In the early 20th century, the American Museum of Natural History sponsored a number of excursions to Africa to capture and kill animals for a series of new dioramas.
-The creatures – including lions, giraffes, elephants and gorillas – were stuffed and mounted to encourage their preservation “in the wild.”
+The creatures—including lions, giraffes, elephants and gorillas—were stuffed and mounted to encourage their preservation “in the wild.”
 This led to the establishment of one of the first protected areas in Africa, Albert National Park in the eastern Congo, named after the King of Belgium.
 The park, which is now a UNESCO World Heritage Site, was renamed Virunga in 1969.

 As recent studies have shown, such protected areas can create an unhelpful divide between local communities and the lands they inhabit.
 Indigenous voices and alternative systems of land management are often marginalized in this approach, which extends the frozen world of the museum diorama to living ecosystems.
 Both are symptomatic of a modern attitude towards the environment that represents a significant obstacle to meaningful climate action.

-In their response to the competition brief, experimental spatial practice Design Earth concocted a playful yet provocative antidote to this situation – a magical realist story accompanied by speculative design drawings.
+In their response to the competition brief, experimental spatial practice Design Earth concocted a playful yet provocative antidote to this situation—a magical realist story accompanied by speculative design drawings.

 “Elephant in the Room” asks what would happen if one of the creatures shot by celebrated “conservationist” Teddy Roosevelt and subsequently mounted in the Hall of African Mammals at the American Museum of Natural History came to life and demanded justice.
 As the elephant rampages through the museum and out into the streets of New York, its belly “echoes with resonant demands to decolonize the museum” and “divest from carbon industries.”
 The museum itself becomes an architectural taxidermy, with only its facade remaining.

 This striking image upends the familiar hierarchies of the museum.
-Stasis and order give way to chaos – but of a regenerative kind – with the elephant standing in for the Earth itself.
+Stasis and order give way to chaos—but of a regenerative kind—with the elephant standing in for the Earth itself.
 The idea that humans exercise any kind of “mastery” over nature was always an illusion.
-Museums – “those symbols of elitism and staid immobility” as anthropologist James Clifford once put it – have helped to reinforce this view of the world for too long.
+Museums—”those symbols of elitism and staid immobility” as anthropologist James Clifford once put it—have helped to reinforce this view of the world for too long.

 Reimagining museums as pillars in the fight against climate change means more than just paying lip service to issues of sustainability, recycling and carbon emissions (important as these are).
-It means a historical reckoning with the role museums have played in supporting the main drivers of climate breakdown – not least colonialism, capitalism (at least as we currently know it), and industrial modernity.
+It means a historical reckoning with the role museums have played in supporting the main drivers of climate breakdown—not least colonialism, capitalism (at least as we currently know it), and industrial modernity.

 Climate action from this perspective is wrapped up with calls for social justice and racial equality.
 Museums have emerged as a key battleground in these wider debates, and it is crucial that we begin to connect the dots between the intersecting legacies of colonialism and climate change.